jsa/blogy/gae-saucelabs.md

 --
 You can very easily make you GAE application run Selenium tests on itself with [Saucelabs](http://saucelabs.com/).
 It's actually trivial, so you could as well go for a pony ride or something than continue reading.

 Anyways.
-This is all still very early, but I think it may have some **traces of epic** already.
-(I came up with this in the last few hours.)
+This is all still very early, but I think this direction may lead to something funky.
+(Please note that I came up with this thing in the last few hours.)

 Story time
 --